BrAnDnEwEVAN/RTG-Speedy-Machine/README.md

 # RTG-Speed-Machine
-copy a code then paste it in rtg
+step 1: copy a code
+step 2: paste it in road to gramby's